Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Introduction

 This paper is organized as follows.
 In Section \ref{section:rev}, we review the twisted $3d$ $\mathcal{N} = 2$ theories in BV formalism and in AKSZ formalism.
-In section \ref{section:bulk}, we analyze the bulk local operators of the theories.
+In Section \ref{section:bulk}, we analyze the bulk local operators of the theories.
 A description of the perturbative algebras will be provided for the general situations.
 We describe non perturbative algebras for theories with abelian gauge group, by utilizing state operator correspondence.
-We also discuss character of the local operator algebra and its relation with the $3d$ superconformal index.
-In section \ref{section:bulk_eg} we study local operator algebras and their characters in some explicit examples.
+We also discuss characters of the local operator algebras and their relation with the $3d$ superconformal indices.
+In Section \ref{section:bulk_eg}, we study local operator algebras and their characters in some explicit examples.
 The BRST cohomologies of the local operator algebras will be computed in the first few spin sectors.
 The implications of $3d$ mirror symmetry on the local operators will be discussed.
-In section \ref{section:bdy} we briefly review boundary conditions and the corresponding boundary chiral algebras.
-In Section \ref{section:Ext} we compute the self-Ext of various boundary chiral algebras under different boundary conditions and prove that they agree with bulk algebra in some non-trivial cases.
+In Section \ref{section:bdy}, we briefly review boundary conditions and the corresponding boundary chiral algebras.
+In Section \ref{section:Ext}, we compute the self-Ext of various boundary chiral algebras under different boundary conditions and prove that they agree with bulk algebra in some non-trivial cases.
 A failure case of this technique will also be provided.
-Finally, we touch on the algebraic structures on the self-Ext and its relation with the algebraic structure of bulk local operators.
+Finally, we touch on the algebraic structures on the self-Ext and their relations with the algebraic structures of bulk local operators.